 The Bigger Picture: Responsibility for Content Creators

-The announcement follows the fourth 1 Billion Followers Summit in Dubai, which gathered more than 500 speakers across 580 sessions on topics including the economy, technology, and education.
+The announcement followed the fourth 1 Billion Followers Summit in Dubai, which gathered more than 500 speakers across 580 sessions covering the economy, technology, and education.

 Mohammed Al Gergawi, Minister of Cabinet Affairs, highlighted the growing influence of digital creators:

-With this new licensing scheme, UAE influencers are expected to take on greater accountability, ensuring transparency in digital advertising while continuing to drive growth in the content creation sector.
+With this licensing scheme, UAE influencers are expected to take on greater accountability, ensuring transparency in digital advertising while continuing to drive growth in the content creation sector.
+Non-compliance can result in fines of up to AED 5,000 and may affect visa renewals or trade licence approvals.